Michelangelo367/ytom/README.md

 # ytom
- Automatically understand the feelings and emotions behind statements and testimonials from YouTube Comments.
+ Automatically understand the feelings and emotions from YouTube Comments.